MSajida/AndroidProject/README.md

 ##### Search: <br>
 - A Student can search the project with the related keyword of the particular domain or with the title of the project.
-- With the related keyword it will display the number of projects which comes under it. </br>
+- With the related keyword it will display the number of projects available under it. </br>

 ##### Categories: <br>
 - In this we have created different general categories where most of the project falls under any of the categories mentioned.
-- If a project doesnot relate to ant domain it will be placed under miscelleanous domain.
+- If a project does not relate to any domain it will be placed under miscelleanous domain.
 - As the project list will be displayed with all the related projects from that particular domain. </br>

 ##### Information about a project: <br>